Kingston is an unspoilt village lying between Dartmoor and the sea in the South Hams District of Devon County Council.

-'Walking in Kingston' holds information on the network of public and permissive paths in the parish and NEW downloadable copies of 3 leaflets describing 6 circular walks around our beautiful village and its surrounding countryside, including sections of the Southwest Coastal Footpath.
-These leaflets can also be picked up from the Dolphin Inn and St James the Less Parish Church in Kingston.
-Large print versions are available on request from the Dolphin and a short braille statement about the walks is available from the parish clerk.
-The 'Walking in Kingston' link also carries regularly updated information on the Yealm and Avon National Trust property, much of which is located within the parish.
-Are you a keen wildlife spotter?
-Tell us what you have seen through this link.
+'Walking and the National Trust in Kingston' holds information on the network of public and permissive paths in the parish and downloadable copies of 3 leaflets describing 6 circular walks around our beautiful village and its surrounding countryside, including sections of the Southwest Coastal Footpath.
+A short braille statement about the walks is available from the parish clerk.

 Please note that Kingston Church is a Local Collection Point for Kingsbridge Area Foodbank.
 See details under Kingston Church.

 Please contact the Parish Clerk on firstname.lastname@example.org Or Mervyn Freeman email@example.com